 Improvements also call for general health and safety repairs, energy-efficiency enhancements, and other needed facility renovations on each of the District's three campuses.

 Passage of Measure J amounts to a projected $14.90 per $100,000 assessed value for property owners, and includes citizen oversight and regular audits to assure accountability and transparency.
 By law, funds from facility bond measures can only be spent on buildings, classrooms or instructional equipment.
 No bond funds can be spent on administrator pensions or salaries.

-The Draft Program Environmental Impact Report is available for a 45-day public comment period from August 18, 2017 through October 01, 2017.
-A copy of the Draft Program EIR is also posted on the Fullerton College website www.fullcoll.edu/campusprojects and available for public review at the Fullerton Public Library, 353 W. Commonwealth Ave., Fullerton, California 92832, and at the Administrative Offices, North Orange County Community College District, Anaheim campus, located at 1830 West Romneya Drive, Building A, Anaheim, California 92801-1819.
+The Draft Environmental Impact Report (DEIR) was available for a 45-day public comment period from August 18, 2017 through October 01, 2017.
+A copy of the DEIR was posted on the Fullerton College website www.fullcoll.edu/campusprojects and was available for public review at the Fullerton Public Library, 353 W. Commonwealth Ave., Fullerton, California 92832, and at the Administrative Offices, North Orange County Community College District, Anaheim Campus, located at 1830 West Romneya Drive, Building A, Anaheim, California 92801-1819.